How to drive product adoption? Get 10+ tactics from our foolproof playbook

 Make user engagement and retargeting campaigns a major priority

 Retargeted users are an untapped goldmine for your business.
 If you want to drive product adoption, they are invaluable.
-Retargeting typically involves campaigns, offers for lapsed users, and upselling to existing users.
+Modern retargeting involves automated sequences for lapsed users and personalized upselling to existing users.
+In the current market, shifting focus toward retention over new acquisition is the most sustainable growth path.

 Top tips on improving your onboarding experience